bytes-io/bybit/README.md

 TRANSACTION SERVER:
 uses pybitcointools on both sides for now.

-ANDROID DEV: very early stage.It is safe to ignore this atm.
+ANDROID DEV: is in ByBit1.
+Very early stage.Please ignore it for now.